 Being a newly built property, the rooms are well designed for a new age traveler.
-The size is adequate and furnishing very contemporary.
+The size is adequate and the furnishing very contemporary.

 What I appreciated most was the ample power points on both sides of the bed and on the study table.
 I could easily plug in my laptop, my cameras, and our phones.
 This usually remains a challenge in most hotels.
 We loved the generous fruit basket and snack jars – perfect for munching in between meals or with your Chai.

-Almost all the rooms give you the view of the lovely swimming pool that sits at the heart of the property.
+Almost all the rooms give you a view of the lovely swimming pool that sits at the heart of the property.

 Breakfast and Dinner are served as Buffet although you always have an option to order a la carte.
 Lunch is what you order.
-Day 1 we allowed their team to spoil us with food.
+On day 1 we allowed their team to spoil us with food.

 I had a huge vegetarian platter and Shashi had a sumptuous seafood platter in a multi-course meal that ended with a colorful grilled pineapple dessert.

 You can come here for a Sunday brunch or celebrate your birthdays and anniversaries too – if you live in the state.

 I am not much of a spa person, but as I said, I was in a mood to get pampered.
 So, in the evening, I entered the simple spa there.
 The doctor had a quick chat with me and suggested the Deep Tissue massage that would help me relax.
 For the next 90 minutes or so, I was in the hands of a kind therapist.
-A steam bath and a shower later, I was relaxed yet full of energy.
+After a steam bath and a shower later, I was relaxed yet full of energy.

 My favorite memory of my stay at La Vida Resort would be the lovely live music played by Daniel and Shanthi.
 This lovely couple would go around the table, taking requests from people of their favorite songs.
 They would invite people to sing along.
 Daniel could play a mouth organ and a guitar at the same time.
 Dinners became soulful, thanks to their lovely music.